SirSimon04/clean-car-insurance/README.md

 `

 ## Rules to Implement
+### PolicyPrograms Default Premium
+- BASIC: Base Premium = 5% of the car value
+- STANDARD: Base Premium = 10% of the car value
+- DELUXE: Base Premium = 15% of the car value

 ### General
 - [ ] Customers under 18 cannot submit a Policy
 - [ ] Customers under 21 have to pay young drivers fee